decentralists/DAO/README.md

 ## TODO

+Everything is still in draft form.

-- [?]
-Mission -- what are we here for
+- [ ] Mission -- what are we here for
-- [?]
-Plan -- high level plan with sequence
+- [ ] Plan -- high level plan with sequence
 - [ ] Bylaws -- the structure of checks and balances
 - [ ] HowItWorks -- some main descriptive document that guides users
 - [ ] Initial Categories -- ... of Cosmos Hub work; split atom2.0, but also other needed improvements